-PM 02-07-03-c.
+PM 02-07-03-c

 For sources and forms to verify citizen/INS status, see WAG 03-01-00.

-IES and 90-day Reasonable Opportunity Period for Citizens
+IES and 90 day Reasonable Opportunity Period for Citizens

 IES is programmed to approve medical benefits when the HUB clearance does not verify U.S. citizenship for a person reporting to be a U.S. citizen and the individual meets all other factors of eligibility.
-When Phase 2 of IES is implemented, the system will set a worker alert for 90 days after the mail date of the request for verification.
-Until then the worker must continue to set a manual control.

-IES and 90-day Reasonable Opportunity Period for Noncitizens
+IES and 90 day Reasonable Opportunity Period for Non-citizens

 Verification Process